tozd/docker-rdiff-backup-remote/README.md

 ```

 This file configures that `/etc`, `/home`, `/root` and parts of `/var` are backed up, while the
 rest of the remote machine is ignored.
-Consult section *file selection* of
+Consult section _file selection_ of
 [rdiff-backup man page](http://www.nongnu.org/rdiff-backup/rdiff-backup.1.html)
 for more information on the format of this file.

-Used environment variables:
- * `RDIFF_BACKUP_SOURCE` – remote location from which to backup;
-   example: `user@example.com::/`
- * `RDIFF_BACKUP_EXPIRE` – how long to keep past versions, provided as a string according to
-   *time formats* section of [rdiff-backup man page](http://www.nongnu.org/rdiff-backup/rdiff-backup.1.html);
-   default: `12M` for 12 months

 For rdiff-backup to be able to connect to the remote machine, a SSH key pair should be generated: